 We've written before about ways to use inaccurate listings to your advantage, but here we are only speaking about getting the exact book that you want from a site.
 Sites like eBay and Amazon, for example, the sellers are very protective of their feedback.
 So if you read the notes, and the book description matches the book that you are looking at, and it sounds like what you want, you can feel some sense of security.
 If, when it arrives, the book is incorrect, you can either return it or get a discount or refund.
 But if the seller is a new seller, or already has poor feedback, or the seller has so much feedback that your feedback is not going to affect them, you can still end up with mislisted or cross-listed books.

 Because of their higher price in general, textbook marketplaces are actually very common.
-Textbooks are often in excess of $100, so reselling them to another student when they are done with the book is very common.
+Textbooks prices often exceed $100, so reselling them to another student when they are done with the book is very common.
 Most large textbook sellers in fact do provide a marketplace on their website.
 ECampus, TextbookX, ValoreBooks, and many others allows students to sell their textbooks to other students.
 These are where a lot of the newsprint edition books and books with missing digital bundles end up.
 Especially for students, marketplaces are something to be cautious of.

 For the most part, collectible books are going to be found on Amazon, Abebooks, Alibris, Biblio, and eBay.
 Those are the big marketplaces, and those are where people that sell rare books go to sell their books online.
 That doesn't mean it's not worth looking elsewhere.
 Going off the beaten path is often where the best values are going to be found. eBay, for example, often has incomplete book listings that you wouldn't otherwise find, so the seller doesn't have the proper pricing information on it.
 And so there are times you can get books far under their Amazon selling price by carefully searching eBay.